BonsaiDen/JavaScript-Garden/doc/this.md

     var test = someObject.methodTest();
     test();

-Again due to the first case, `test` now acts like like a plain function call and therefore the `this` inside it will no longer refer to `someObject`.
+Again due to the first case `test` now acts like like a plain function call;
+therefore, `this` inside it will no longer refer to `someObject`.

-While the late binding of `this` might seem like a bad thing, it is fact what makes [prototypical inheritance](#prototype) work.
+While the late binding of `this` might seem like a bad idea, it is in fact what makes [prototypical inheritance](#prototype) work.

     function Foo() {}